 |Course Title||BTEC Level 2 First Extended Certificate in Applied Science|

-This course will be of interest to you if you’ve enjoyed science at school.
+The course will be of interest to you if you’ve enjoyed science at school.
 It allows you to develop many of the skills necessary for a career in science and builds on the work carried out at GCSE.
-Upon successful completion of the Level 2 Applied Science course, you can gain entry onto a Level 3 course, where you will gain a Level 3 qualification, which would help you to progress onto higher education or an apprenticeship.
-This can be, but not limited to, a Science Level 3 qualification.
+Upon successful completion of the Level 2 Applied Science course, you can gain entry onto a Level 3 course, where you will gain a Level qualification, which would help you progress onto higher education or an apprenticeship.

 The course is a full-time one year course, starting in September.

 The course allows you to study science by completing projects and assignments that are based on realistic workplace situations, activities and demands.
 The course is made up of 12 units; 10 are internally assessed and two are externally assessed.

 There will also be one additional unit from Physics, Chemistry and Biology.
 Each unit is graded at Pass, Merit or Distinction.